-Under this type of arrangement, the surviving partner (or partners) inherits the business, but the family receives the proceeds of a life policy.
-On Jane's death, the business passes automatically on to John.
+The surviving partner(s) inherits the business, but the family receives the proceeds of a life policy.
+On Jane's death, the business passes automatically to John.
 No buyout is involved.
 Instead Kylie gets the proceeds from a life insurance policy Jane took out on her own life, written in trust for her beneficiaries.